 DUR is obliged to monitor and analyze matters of relevance within and across the three different supply sectors.
 Another major part of DURs responsibilities include regulation of revenue caps and benchmarking in the heating sector.
 DUR has the responsibility to develop, implement and maintain new economic regulation and methodologies of the sector.
 DUR is furthermore responsible for regulating revenue caps of power grid companies.

-The Energy Authority is an expert agency operating under the Ministry of Employment and the Economy.
-Its activities are governed by Finnish energy legislation and aim to ensure that Finland’s energy markets function effectively.
-The Energy Authority promotes and monitors the energy market as well as promotes the reduction of emissions, energy efficiency and the use of renewable energy.
+The Energy Authority is an expert agency operating under the Ministry of Economic Affairs and Employment of Finland.
+Its activities are governed by Finnish energy legislation and aim to enforce Finnish and European energy and climate policy.
+The Energy Authority promotes and monitors the operation of the energy market and fulfilment of climate targets.
+Its area of duties covers electricity and gas markets as well as emissions trading, energy efficiency and the use of renewable energy.